Small plane lands in Palatine yard with broken wing

 PALATINE, Ill. -- A small plane landed on the edge of a yard along North Quentin Road in Palatine Thursday evening.

 The plane could be seen resting at the edge of the road near a home at the corner of Quentin and Colfax.
-It had one broken win.
+It had one broken wing.

 It was not immediately clear if the wing was broken before or after the plane made its landing.
 What caused the plane to land by the side of the road was also not immediately known.